talkohavy/guides/docs/programming/elasticsearch.md

 When `track_total_hits` is set to `true` the search response will always track the accurate number of hits that match the query.

+### -B. `from` & `size` (Pagination)

+The `size` parameter is the maximum number of hits to return.
+Defaults to 10.
+The `from` parameter defines the number of hits to skip.
+Defaults to 0.

+Combine these two together, these parameters define a page of results.

 ---

 ## **3. Practical Examples**